-This unique new postgraduate degree has been designed by the University of Cambridge in association with The Prince’s Teaching Institute to help English and History teachers develop their subject knowledge and enhance their professional and academic standing.
+This unique new postgraduate degree has been designed by the University of Cambridge Institute of Continuing Education in association with the Faculties of Education, English and History and The Prince’s Teaching Institute.
+It has been designed to help English and History teachers develop their subject knowledge and enhance their professional and academic standing.
 It will provide a two-year, part-time route to a full University of Cambridge Master’s degree.

 When you embark on this innovative programme, you will choose an aspect of your subject which you would like to explore further or perhaps tackle for the first time.
 You will then study it both academically and pedagogically, so that your new knowledge and skills can be put to effective use in the classroom.

+One of the aims of the programme is to focus on areas of the curriculum that are under-represented in schools, not least because teachers themselves may be less familiar with them.
 We hope that successful graduates of this MSt will go on to make major contributions to syllabus development not only in their schools, but also at national and international level.

 In the second year, you will undertake a research project on a topic of your own choice, culminating in a 15,000 to 18,000-word dissertation.